casper-network/docs-archive/implementation/serialization-standard.rst

 - ``Account`` is ``1``
 - ``Contract`` is ``2``

-The details of ``CLType`` serialization is in the following section.
+The details of ``CLType`` serialization are in the following section.
 Using the serialization format for ``CLValue`` as a basis, we can succinctly write the serialization rules for contracts and accounts:

 - contracts serialize in the same way as data with ``CLType`` equal to ``Tuple3(List(U8), Map(String, Key), Tuple3(U32, U32, U32))``;